robert-s-lee/grid-tips/gridai-build.md

 ## Execution Environment

 By default, Grid.ai uses `conda` within `grid run` and `grid session`.
-Within `grid run`, a custom `Dockerfile` specification be be provide wih an alternate execution environment, such as Poetry.

-`conda` environment can be tailored using `requirements.txt`, `environment.yml`, and `config.yml` to control the `codna` environment.
-Where
+Within `grid run`, a custom `Dockerfile` specification be be provide wih an alternate execution environment, such as Poetry.  `conda` environment can be tailored using `requirements.txt`, `environment.yml`, and `config.yml`

---config FILENAME
+Ranking in simplicity in usage (from simple to more complex),  requirements.txt, environment.yml, config.yml actions, and Dockerfile.

+`grid run` has the following options:
+- `--config FILENAME`
 Path to Grid config YML
--d, --dockerfile FILENAME
+- `-d, --dockerfile FILENAME`
 Dockerfile for the image building
---dependency_file FILENAME                                       Dependency file path.
+- `--dependency_file FILENAME`                                       Dependency file path.
 If not provided and if either `requirements.txt` or `environment.yml` is present in th current-working-directory, that'll be used

 ## Image Building